oszuidwest/zwfm-audiologger/README.md

-# Audiologger for ZuidWest FM
+# Audiologger ZuidWest FM

-This repository contains a bash script designed to record hourly audio streams from ZuidWest FM and log relevant metadata about the current broadcast.
+This repository contains a bash script designed to record audio streams on an hourly basis and log relevant metadata about the current broadcast.
 The script also ensures that audio old recordings are periodically cleaned up.

 ## Features